Ragebone/UTK/architecture.md

    and then serializes it back.
    Fail if it differs from the original input.

 - `tools/` for any and all usefully tools or scripts doing something useful with UTK.
-   This would be the place to implement tools like the UEFITools extract patch and replace,
+   This would be the place to implement tools like the UEFITools extract patch and replace

+- `UtkAmd/` Directory for all AMD specific implementations.

 - `UtkBase/` Implementation of all the normal UEFI elements and functionality.